DallasMorningNews/ardbeg/README.md

 ```
 - **rendered/** - Output directory where Ardbeg renders content and copies your static files.

-Alternatively, you may set the locations of these directories through console options, settings.py or environment variables.
+Alternatively, you may set the locations of these directories through settings.py or environment variables.
 The relevant variables are:

 - `homePath` (the project root)
 - `templatePath`